 (9).
 Robert Louis Benson and Cecil J. Phillips, History of Venona, p51(10).
 NARA - RG 226 - Entry 210 - box 348 - Director’s Office records relating to developments in Sweden, ca. May 1944 – January 1945

 (11).
 TICOM IF-167 ‘Final Report on the Visit of TICOM Team 5 to the Schliersee Area’ via TICOM Archive(12).
 NSA Friedman collection - Letter from William Friedman to Frank Rowlett: German decodes of five messages

 (13).
 NARA-RG 226-entry 123-Bern-SI-INT-29 -Box 3-File 34 ‘German intelligence, Hungary’(14).
 NARA - RG 457- Entry 9032- box 1.384 - 'JCS Ad hoc committee report on cryptographic security of government communications'

 (15).
 Dr Wolfgang Franz, who has in charge of OKW/Chi’s strip cipher program said in TICOM DF-176, p9 ‘All told, some 28 circuits were solved at the Bureau under my guidance, likewise six numerical keys-some of them only in part’

 (16).
-‘JAT write up - selections from JMA traffic' is dated March 1945, the Carlson-Goldsberry report was written in November 1944, the OSS Bern reports were sent in late 1944, Friedman’s ‘German decodes of five messages’ is dated August 1945.
+‘JAT write up - selections from JMA traffic' is dated March 1945, the reports on the Finns were written in late 1944, the OSS Bern reports were sent in late 1944, Friedman’s ‘German decodes of five messages’ is dated August 1945.

 Update: More information on the strips mentioned in the Japanese messages can be found in New developments in the strip cipher case.